Home ยป Drinks

 Boba

-• Simmer for 15-30 minutes, stirring occasionally to prevent sticking.
-Cook time will depend on your specific pearls (check the package for instructions — ours take 30 minutes).
+• Simmer them for 15-30 minutes, stirring every 5 minutes to prevent sticking.
+Cooking time will vary, so check the package for instructions โ€” mine take 30 minutes.

 Oolong tea